-This site is located in front of the Azure Window at the bottom of Dwejra Point.
+This site is located in front of where the Azure Window used to be, at the bottom of Dwejra Point.
 It is a shore dive, which is reached via a fairly difficult walk over rough coralline limestone, however steps have been carved into the rocks leading down to the Blue Hole.

 This is a natural rock formation carved out over the centuries by wind and waves which goes down to a depth of 16 metres.
 The hole is about one metre above sea level and no more than 10 metres wide and 5 metres across.
 However, a few metres down, this gives way to unlimited access to the sea on exiting a huge archway.
 A large cave can also be found at the bottom of the hole.

 The Chimney is entered one diver at a time through a fissure in the almost vertical rock.
 This opens up at a depth of around 8 metres.
 Throughout the dive, one can see various species of fish, starfish and bristle worms.
 This dive is perfect for photography.

 Certification Level: Open Water